karolinespohn/Notes/README.md

 - If you find any mistakes in my notes, you are welcome to open an issue and I will look into it as soon as I get to it

 Enjoy :)

-# Other topics
-- Sometimes I write notes on non-TUM related topics.
-- These are probably not as interesting for you, but you are welcome to read them anyways